toonsevrin/Networking-assignments/commands.md

 ### Route print
 `route print` prints the routing table

+The metric column represents the "distance cost".
+If multiple routes can be used, windows will opt for the one with the lowest metric.

+Synonym for this command is `netstat -r`.

+### Ipconfig
+`ipconfig /all` prints the IP configuration.

+You can find your DHCP assigned ip under _IPv4 Address_.
+Remember that this

+Your public IP may not be in this list because the router uses NAT (network address translation) to cut down on globally unique ips (common for household networks).

 ### Tracert / traceroute
 `tracert <destination>` Traces the route to the destination \